 PS: By the way, how excited are we about Lemony Snicket’s next series, which, if you are to believe Google, is due out one of these days…

 Preheat oven to 500°F. Using your fingers stretch and push out one ball of pizza dough (homemade or storebought) on an olive-oiled cookie sheet.
-Top with pizza sauce (homemade or storebought), 1 ball of fresh mozzarella (in thin slices), 4 slices Canadian bacon (minced finely as shown) and about 2 cups pineapple chunks.
+Top with pizza sauce (homemade or storebought), 1 ball of fresh mozzarella (in thin slices), 4 slices prosciutto or Canadian bacon (minced finely as shown) and about 2 cups pineapple chunks.
 Brush the exposed crust with a little more olive oil.
 Bake for 20-25 minutes until cheese is bubbly and crust looks golden and crisp.